-The Govt of India, Ministry of Health & FW is currently promoting indigenous systems of health in a strong manner through AYUSH.
-The limitations of modern medicine in managing stress-induced psychosomatic, chronic illnesses are the strength of Yoga and hence a holistic integration of both systems enables best quality of patient care.
-CYTER can be projected a nodal centre to train medical educators and administrators for setting up such integrative health centers in our country as we have the necessary infrastructurmanpower power.
-We can proudly state that it is only in the supportive and innovative milieu of Sri Balaji Vidyapeeth that the holistic art and science of Yoga, our cultural heritage, has been able to reach both the classes and the masses of our society optimally, effectively and holistically.
+With international interest in its activities, CYTER strives to serve as a nodal center to train medical educators and administrators for setting up such integrative health centers as it has necessary infrastructure and human resources.
+This is only possible due to the supportive and innovative milieu of Sri Balaji Vidyapeeth where the holistic art and science of Yoga, our cultural heritage, has been able to reach both the classes and the masses of our society optimally, effectively and holistically.

 Shri.
-M. K. Rajagopalan
+M. K. Rajagopalan,

 Founder Chairman and Chancellor

-CYTER is playing a pivotal role in generating scientific evidence for the benefits of yoga as a therapy.
+CYTER is playing a pivotal role in generating scientific evidence for the benefits of Yoga as a therapy.
 Best Practices of CYTER bears ample testimony to the qualitative and quantitative surge in the developmental activities contributed by CYTER in promulgating several visionary objectives of SBV.

-Prof. Subhash Chandra Parija
+Prof. Subhash Chandra Parija,

 THE INNOVATIVE ASPECTS OF CYTER

-Whereas Yoga is usually found in departments of Physical Education & Sports in most universities, we at CYTER have it in a medical institution thus enhancing the learning curve of our trainees as also enabling us to offer holistic therapeutic benefits for all patients in our hospital.
+At CYTER we have an integrated set up where we are educating future Yoga therapists, simultaneously helping patients recover from illnesses and at the same time developing an understanding through extensive basic and applied scientific research.
+Whereas Yoga is usually found in departments of Physical Education & Sports in many universities, we at CYTER have it in a medical institution thus enhancing the learning curve of our trainees as also enabling us to offer holistic therapeutic benefits for all patients in our hospital.